 This problem begs a few questions that you want to ask yourself.
 As you mentioned, you have already rolled some of these questions over in your mind.
 Though you may not have asked them with such clarity, your behavior tells us how you have some “sort of issue with God” because you will not trust Him explicitly.

 Here are a few questions we explored.
-You will have to distinguish the difference between what you know to be true and how your behaviors contradict what you say you believe.
+You will have to distinguish between what you know to be accurate and how your behaviors contradict what you say you believe.
 It’s your behavior that reveals the most accurate condition of your heart.

 Take your time.
-Your goal is not to get through the work just to finish it.
-Your aim is the “own the material,” which will be discerned by personal transformation.
+Your goal is not to get through the work to finish it.
+Your aim is to “own the material,” which will be discerned by personal transformation.